jake2184/drone/README.md

 Without credentials for these services (automatic in the cloud, otherwise saved in node_modules/vcap_services/VCAP_SERVICES.JSON) the server will throw an error and not start.

+The SQL database, DashDB, needs prior configuration before use.
+The tables must be defined before the system will operate correctly.
+SQL table definitions are provided in this repository.

+Although new users and drones can be added through the api, a first admin user must be created manually through the database dashboard.
+This will allow the admin user to be authorised, and hence allowed access to the POST api endpoints.